Varshinie13/Power-BI-Mini-Project--Online-Education-System-Review-2021/README.md

 The rapid transition to online learning has not been equitable.
 Students face varying challenges based on their geographical location, family size, and economic standing.
 This project aims to answer:

-1. How does economic status impact access to quality learning tools?
+Economic & Environmental Factors

+•	Analyze the impact of economic status on the accessibility of high-quality learning tools.
+•	Investigate the correlation between a student’s economic status and the total time dedicated to studying.
+•	Evaluate the availability of internet facilities within the local areas of the student population.
+•	Compare the satisfaction levels regarding learning environments between rural and urban students.

+Social Media & Distraction Patterns

-2. Which level of education spends the most time on social media?
+•	Identify which level of education records the highest amount of time spent on social media.
+•	Determine the specific age groups of students that exhibit the highest social media consumption.
-3. Which student segments are at the highest risk of "Distraction"?
+•	Segment the student population to pinpoint cohorts at the highest risk of academic distraction.
-4. Does most of the student population have internet facilities in their local area?
-5. What age of Students spends the most time on social media?
-6. Is there a correlation between a student's economic status and the amount of time they dedicate to studying?
-7. Does having an elderly family member monitoring a student actually increase their study time?
-8. Is there a Study Intensity Correlates with Social Media Time?
+•	Correlate study intensity levels with the duration of daily social media usage.

+Learning Preferences & Home Environment

-9. Do most students prefer a practical, theoretical, or balanced approach to learning?
+•	Assess the preference distribution among students for practical, theoretical, or balanced learning approaches.
-10. Are rural students more satisfied with their learning environment than urban students?
+•	Measure the impact of elderly family monitoring on the actual increase of a student’s study time.

  Tools & Technologies
 •	Microsoft Excel: Initial data cleaning and structure validation.